As a groomer, I have seen and groomed many dogs through all life stages. Towards the end, grooming may become very risky.

 The practice of plucking the hair from a dog’s ears is a widely debated subject among both vets and groomers.

-In my salon, I do not offer this service.
+In my salon, I do not always offer this service.
 There are some dogs that it is simply cruel to perform this service for.
 Especially on teething puppies.
-Please ask your vet to do it if they suggest the ears should be plucked.

-If your veterinarian insists that the groomer performs this service, and the groomer disagrees, then simply ask your vet to take care of it.
+If your veterinarian insists that the groomer performs this service, and the groomer disagrees, then you may need to learn to do this at home.

 Proper use of the ear cleansing solution is important.
 After the bath while the dog is still in the tub , simply fill the ear canals with the solution, allow the dog to shake out the excess, and gently wipe the ears out with cotton squares .
 This is recommended for healthy ears to keep them healthy.